ilias404/HTB-Sherlocks/Unit42HTB/README.md

 # Task 5: The malicious file dropped a few files on disk.
 Where was "once.cmd" created on disk?
 Please answer with the full path along with the filename.

-Filtering for Event ID 11 and `once.cmd` using CTRL+F, we find:
+Filtering for Event ID 11 and searching for once.cmd, we identify the file path:

 ![and.png](/Unit42HTB/screenshots/and.png)